 Call for Abstract

-2nd Global Clinical Psychologists Annual Meeting , will be organized around the theme “Advanced treatment strategies and research methodologies implimented in Clinical psychology”
+2nd International Conference on Clinical and Counseling Psychology, will be organized around the theme “Advanced treatment strategies and research methodologies implimented in Clinical and counseling psychology”

 Clinical Psychologists 2017 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Clinical Psychologists 2017